MintMCP

 How quickly can platform teams deploy an MCP gateway?

 Deployment timelines vary significantly by approach.
-Managed platforms like MintMCP offer one-click deployment with same-day production readiness.
-Self-hosted options like Docker or Bifrost require 1-2 weeks for proper Kubernetes configuration, security hardening, and observability setup.
-Enterprise deployments with compliance requirements typically take 4-8 weeks including security reviews.
+Managed platforms like MintMCP offer one-click deployment and can reduce infrastructure setup time.
+Self-hosted options like Docker or Bifrost require additional work for configuration, security hardening, and observability setup.
+Enterprise deployments with compliance requirements vary based on security review and internal procurement requirements.

 Do MCP gateways work with existing identity providers?